Bloc/workshop-curriculum/courses/ruby-primer/03-level-conditionals/07-case/body.md

 ### Example

 A `case` expression allows us to evaluate arguments based on specified conditions, much like an `if` or `unless` expression.
-The difference is that it's more flexible and, depending on the conditions, might be more readable.
+The difference is that it's more flexible and, depending on the conditions, may be more readable.
 Consider the following `if` expression:

 ```ruby
 def my_mood(emoji)